Skip to content

 1. Thoroughly clean your wooden bench following the step-by-step guide above

-2. Using a soft brush or piece of cloth, apply one coat of oil evenly over the exposed wooden surfaces of your bench
+2. Using a soft brush, small roller or piece of cloth, apply one coat of oil evenly over the exposed wooden surfaces of your bench.

 3. Wipe away any excess drips